 Management has prepared these financial statements in accordance with Canadian public sector accounting standards as recommended by the Public Sector Accounting Board of CPA Canada.
-These financial statements were authorized for issue by the Public Guardian and Trustee on June 28, 2019.
+These financial statements were authorized for issue by the Public Guardian and Trustee on June 25, 2020.

-(b) Due from Estates and Trusts Administered and allowance for doubtful accounts:
+(b) Due from Trusts and Estates Administered and allowance for doubtful accounts:

-Due from the Estates and Trusts Administered includes amounts owing from Estates and Trusts administered by the PGT for fees, cost recoveries and short term loans.
+Due from the Trusts and Estates Administered includes amounts owing from trusts and estates under administration by the PGT for fees, cost recoveries and short term loans.
 The PGT maintains an allowance for doubtful accounts that reflects management's best estimate of uncollectible amounts owing.
 Amounts deemed uncollectible are charged to client expenditures in the statement of operations in the period in which they are deemed uncollectible.
 These amounts are collectible on demand and are not interest bearing.